 Iron-on is not so difficult, once you master the skills, your Cricut will bring you more benefits.
 Cutting glitter iron on vinyl to make new pillowcases, wine glasses, window accessories, curtains...
 This list is actually endless.
 If you have never used Iron-on before, then you will find this Cricut Glitter Iron-on tutorial helpful.
+How to use cricut iron on?
 This is easier than you think!

 Today I will use glitter vinyl to make a T-shirt, follow me and let us see how to use glitter iron on vinyl with cricut.

 - Cricut Maker or Explore Air 2 or Joy

 - Weeding tools